leostera/Expresso/README.md

 pip install PyYAML
 ```

-Install your "platforms PyV8":http://code.google.com/p/pyv8/downloads/list and you'll be ready to go.
+Install your platforms PyV8 from here http://code.google.com/p/pyv8/downloads/list, and you'll be ready to go.

 ### Tests